 The Port of Willapa Harbor was formed by the vote of the people of North Pacific County on May 31, 1928.
 The construction of the Port Dock between the cities of Raymond and South Bend soon followed with the dedication ceremony on October 8, 1930 (which also marked the official opening of the Raymond-Aberdeen highway).
 The primary function of the Port was to provide docking facilities and service for shipping logs and lumber in Raymond and to support commercial fishing and oystering in Tokeland and Bay Center.

 In the intervening years the Port has expanded to include the Willapa Harbor Airport, the Dick Taylor Industrial Park and the Stan Hatfield South Fork Industrial Park.
-The Port currently has 31 industrial and commercial tenants and provides moorage to 85 boats.
+The Port currently has 31 industrial and commercial tenants and provides moorage in Raymond, BayCenter and Tokeland.

 The Raymond Port Dock is located on the Willapa River on US 101.
 Port facilities at this location include an historic 50,000 square foot, ‘high’ dock, which services an array of commercial vessels.
 In addition there are 700 feet of floating docks, which are available for moorage.
 The Port dock area has nine industrial buildings, which are leased to commercial/industrial tenants.
 The Port also has an industrial wastewater treatment plant.
 The Port facilities on the south bank of the Willapa River occupy 27 acres.Read more: Raymond Port Dock

-The Port acquired a 30 acre former sawmill site and is currently working on a mixed-use redevelopment of the property located at the confluence of the South fork of the Willapa River.
-The triangular shaped park is located just north of US 101 in Raymond and is accessed from Wilson Street.
-The Port leases a kiln, planer, and shipping shed facilities to a local sawmill.
-The former mill machine shop has been completely renovated and now accommodates a health club, saw shop, offices and truck shop.Read more: Stan Hatfield South Fork Industrial Park
+The Port acquired a 30 acre former sawmill site located at the confluence of the South Fork of the Willapa River.
+The park is located just north of US 101 in Raymond and is accessed from Wilson Street.
+The Port leases a kiln and planer facilities to a local sawmill.
+The former mill machine shop has been completely renovated and now accommodates a beauty salon, saw shop, marijuana production.Read more: Stan Hatfield South Fork Industrial Park

 The airport was built by the Coast Guard in 1946 and is located on SR105 five miles west of Raymond.
-It features an asphalt paved, 3000’, 52’-wide general aviation service runway on an East-West orientation with rotating beacon and radio-activated runway lights.
+It features an asphalt paved, 3000’ foot long and 52’-wide general aviation service runway on an East-West orientation with rotating beacon and radio-activated runway lights.
 Hanger space is available, along with tie-downs for five aircraft, and a pilot ready room with phone and rest room.
 The Port is currently expanding the area available for hangars.Read more: Willapa Harbor Airport